RayBenefield/transmutation/worklog.md

 # Work Log

+## #53

+Travis was not patching things properly as it was commit ammending and it kept losing its proper tagging which is painfully sad.
+So now it is properly patched and working which is awesome and it is now using postversion instead of a run script for each version type.
+Which is much cleaner anyway and this should make the changelog implementation much better as well.

 ## #52

 I spent a lot of this time trying to fix the patching commit message for adding